 - In a large saucepan, cook spiral pasta per package instructions.
 Drain pasta and rinse with cold water.
-Place pasta in a bowl, cover, and set aside.
+Place pasta in a bowl, cover, and set aside.16 ounce rotini pasta

-- In a large skillet, cook and crumble ground beef over medium heat over medium heat until no longer pink.
-Drain grease, cover, then set aside to cool.
+- In a large skillet, cook and crumble ground beef over medium high heat until no longer pink.
+Drain grease, cover, then set aside to cool.1 pound ground beef

 - In a large bowl, add cooked pasta and ground beef.
-Sprinkle taco seasoning on top, then mix thoroughly to coat pasta and beef.
+Sprinkle taco seasoning on top, then mix thoroughly to coat pasta and beef.1 ounce taco seasoning

 - Add lettuce, cherry tomatoes, cheddar cheese, onion, and green pepper to bowl with pasta mixture.
 Drizzle Catalina dressing on top, then mix thoroughly.3 cup shredded lettuce, 2 cup cherry tomatoes, 1 cup shredded cheddar cheese, 1/2 cup chopped yellow onion, 1/2 cup chopped green bell pepper, 1/2 cup Catalina dressing

 I do my best to provide nutrition information, but please keep in mind that I’m not a certified nutritionist.
 Any nutritional information discussed or disclosed in this post should only be seen as my best amateur estimates of the correct values.